orbeon/orbeon-forms-doc/configuration/properties/persistence.md

 This is used as follows (confirmed for Orbeon Forms 4.4 to 4.10):

-- The Summary Page sends a 403 if the user doesn't have access based on role, and the persistence provider is known not to support permissions.
+- The Summary page sends a 403 if the user doesn't have access based on role, and the persistence provider is known not to support permissions.

 ```xml